 Civics Test Exceptions for Applicants Over Age 65

 The USCIS gives you special consideration about the civics test requirement if you’re at least 65 years old.
-This means you only need to study questions identified by the USCIS.
+Instead of the full 100 civics test questions, you will only need to know the 20 required civics questions by USCIS.

 The USCIS will help people who have physical or mental disabilities that make it difficult to complete the naturalization process.
 You can ask for help with your disability on Form N-400, Application for Naturalization.
 You can ask for help with your disability at any time during the naturalization process.
 Be sure to give the USCIS enough time to help you.